Skip to content

 • ssh2: Wrapper around ssh2-python library.

-• Socket Timeout: When socket is created it is initially set with this timeout.
+• Socket Timeout: When the socket is created, it is initially set with this timeout.

 • Transport Timeout: When system transport is selected, this is the timeout used.
-If ssh2 or paramiko are the selected the timeouts for each respective library is used.
+If ssh2 or paramiko are selected, the timeouts for each respective library is used.

 • Ops Timeout: This timeout is used for individual operations (commands).